 Some lenders charge a penalty fee if a borrower prepays all or a portion of the mortgage within a certain time period shorter than the term of the loan.
 For example, if you are approved for a 15-year mortgage but complete all your payments within 10 years, the lender might charge you a penalty.
-Penalties are prohibited in some states and vary between lenders in states where they are permitted.
-Your lender should be able to tell you during your application what penalties it will impose for prepayment.
+These penalties are prohibited in some states and vary between lenders in states where they are permitted.
+Your lender should be able to tell you during your application what penalties it will impose for prepayment, if any.
 And remember that penalties aren’t always set in stone; for example, your lender might offer you a lower interest rate if you select a loan that comes with a penalty.

 6. What Are the Qualifying Guidelines?